 - International NVC experience

 - Areas fully experienced: NVC community (ongoing peer support), spirituality, and social change

 - Significant NVC experience with multiple CNVC certified trainers and mentors

 - Established a connection to CNVC, have a clear priority to support CNVC's mission, willing and able to renew annual certification

 If a candidate didn't participate in an IIT before certification, she or he pays for the first IIT as a certified trainer.

 We recognize that applying for certification is a serious commitment.
 If you have any questions, or would like to discuss your interest with one of our training staff, please contact Certification

 CNVC Educational Services Team

-The CNVC Educational Services Team is an international working group, composed of CNVC assessors, the CNVC Certification Coordinator and office support personnel.
-The CNVC assessors have all completed additional training and apprentice processes, and connect bi-monthly through team calls.
+The CNVC Educational Services Team is an international working group, composed of CNVC assessors, the CCC (Certification Coordinator Council) and office support personnel in Albuquerque, New Mexico, USA.
+The CNVC assessors have all completed additional training and apprentice processes, and connect monthly through team calls.
 They are responsible for receiving requests for registration as a certification candidate, mutually supporting candidates through the certification process, and providing assessments leading to mutual agreement and certification.